Luckyvb/redmine_local_avatars/README.md

 (instead of depending on images from Gravatar).

 Users can set their image through the `/my/account` page.
-The administrator can also manage users' avatars through the `/users` section.
+The administrator can also manage users' avatars through the `/users` and /groups sections.

 Installation
 ------------